 Lifeguards:

-To all parents navigating this journey, you are not alone.
-There's a community and professionals ready to support you, ensuring your child can.
+Remember, you are not alone, here's a community and professionals ready to support you in this journey.